CStoNintendo/CStoNintendo.github.io/_posts/2019-10-07-Next-Game-Announcement.md

 I have been going back and forth on whether or not to use a game engine like Godot or Unity for this next project or to do it using a primitive rendering engine instead..
 I believe that using a primitive rendering engine for at least one more project would be very beneficial for continuing to learn, so I will be doing that.
 I think that a fun game to take a stab at next would be the 1984 world known classic.......
 Tetris!
 I will be making this game using PIXIjs as well, so anyone will be able to play without having to download and compile anything.

 Coming Soon I will be posting my plan on how I will go about attackign this beast.
 Which I will be sticking more closely to than my first, because I already have a level of comfort with using Javascript.
+I am planning on making this a peer project with a good developer friend of mine, but it may take awhile as school is starting to get even more busy these days.

 Thanks for reading!